A daily practice is a foundation of well-being.

 For some people, that is doing the Sun Salutation before the crack of dawn, before the stirrings of the kids and the rest of the family.
-For some it is meditation or some mindfulness practice.
+For some it is meditation or it’s Cross Fit.
 For others, it is a night walk, rain or shine.
-Or it is journalling, laughter yoga, tai chi, drawing mandalas, gardening…
+Or perhaps journalling, laughter yoga, tai chi, painting mandalas, gardening…

 It is not the form of the practice that matters.
 As long as it works for you and creates the space for you to go within, to be more open to all that is you.
 To experience flow, no-mind, beginner’s mind…

 It is the consistency and reliability of the practice that will make a difference.
 You want a practice that you can go back to, again, and again, and again.
 Day in.
 Day out.

 A practice is what you can go to when life gets challenging.
 So that you can find your centre in the chaos, and be the calm in the storm.
 It’s what you do to remember your inner strength, strengthen your commitment to who you are, and find clarity for right action.
 A daily practice helps build self-reliance as well as self-care, two often overlooked elements of well-being.

 The more you believe you do not have time, the more you will likely benefit from a daily practice.
 Anyone who thinks they do not have five minutes for a few minutes of focused breathing can benefit from five minutes out of their usual schedule.
 It does not need to be three hours of meditation.
 Even starting with five minutes a day can make a difference over just a short time.